 The Foundation believes people with CF need a vaccine distribution strategy that is aggressive, predictable, and adheres to science and medicine.
 Read our recent statement here.

 Logistical issues, resource constraints at the state and local level, and ongoing changes to vaccine allocation guidance are all impacting the vaccine rollout.
-The speed of vaccination is expected to increase as states receive more resources to support vaccinating large numbers of people and as more vaccines are available.

 The Foundation has sent individualized letters to state health officials asking for prioritized access to COVID-19 vaccines for people with cystic fibrosis.
 Read the letter(s) to your state below.